-- 1) the donor females: - a) were kept since birth or for at least three months prior to collection in an establishment, in which surveillance in accordance with Articles 15.1.27. to 15.1.29. demonstrates that no case of ASF has occurred in the past

-- b) showed no clinical sign of ASF on the day of collection of the embryos; - c) were subjected to a serological test performed at least 21 days after collection, with negative results; - 2) the semen used to fertilise the oocytes complied with the conditions referred to in Article 15.1.9. or Article 15.1.10., as relevant; - 3) the embryos were collected, processed and stored in accordance with the relevant provisions of Chapters 4.7. and 4.9.
+- 1) the donor females: - a) were kept since birth or for at least three months prior to collection in an establishment, in which surveillance in accordance with Articles 15.1.28. to 15.1.30. demonstrates that no case of ASF has occurred in the past three years; this period can be reduced to 12 months when the surveillance demonstrates that there is no evidence of tick involvement in the epidemiology of the infection; - b) showed no clinical sign of ASF on the day of collection of the embryos; - c) were subjected to a serological test performed at least 21 days after collection, with negative results; - the semen used to fertilise the oocytes complied with the conditions referred to in Article 15.1.10. or Article15.1.11., as relevant: - 3) the embryos were collected, processed and stored in accordance with the relevant provisions of Chapters 4.8. and 4.10.